 Yao-ying has started a Visiting Assistant Research Position at Waseda University in Tokyo.
-She will also be a working as a Research Technician in the Neuropsychology Department at the National Rehabilitation Center for Persons with Disabilities.
+She will also be working as a Research Technician in the Neuropsychology Department at the National Rehabilitation Center for Persons with Disabilities.
 Congratulations, Yao-ying!

 Sara, María and Fraibet Aveledo (University of Reading, UK) gave a talk titled “Acquisition of Copula Distinction in Venezuelan Spanish” for the “Meaning in Flux: connecting development, variation and change” workshop at Yale University.